 The merged Commission's departments consist of the combined departments of the High Authority of ECSC and of the EEC and Euratom Commissions.
-There are a Secretariat-General, a Legal Department, a Statistical Office, 20 Directorates-General, and a small number of specialized services.
+There are a Secretariat-General, a Legal Department, a Statistical Office, 18 Directorates-General, and a small number of specialized services.
 Most of the scientific activities are grouped in a Joint Research Centre.
-The staff numbers some 5,500 in all, including 1,500 in the Administrative grades and 540 translators and interpreters.
+The staff numbers some 5,000, including 1,400 in the Administrative grades and 450 translators and interpreters.
 They are divided between the two provisional seats of the Community, Brussels and Luxembourg, about 1,000 officials working in the latter.
 In addition there is the Euratom research budget's establishment of approximately 2,400, most of them in the various units of Euratom's Joint Research Centre.

-The operating expenses of the departments of the Commission and the other three Institutions are at present running at about \$150 million a year.
+The operating expenses of the departments of the Commission and the other three Institutions are at present running at about \$120 million a year.